Strike Team Shovelling Method: photo of final stages of avalanche excavationby Jordy Shepherd.

 With good Strike Team Shovelling techniques, you and your crew can hopefully excavate the buried subject reasonably quickly.
 But what do you do when you reach the tip of the probe and can just barely see which body part you have hit?
 There are some critical fine-tuning considerations for Strike Team Shovelling in the final stages of avalanche excavation.
 It is important to practice this before needing to respond to a real life-threatening avalanche incident.

 You are digging down the probe, with your Shovel Strike Team.
-Once the probe tip and buried subject have been located by shovelling, place two shovellers with shortened shovel shafts side-by-side, and one on or both knees at the subject.
-The person shovelling toward the subject’s airway should be the most medically trained person in your group.
+Once the probe tip and buried subject have been located by shoveling, place two shovellers with shortened shovel shafts side-by-side, and one on or both knees at the subject.
+The person shoveling toward the subject's airway should be the most medically trained person in your group.
 The other lead shoveller will work on excavating the snow from around the rest of the subject.
 Two other shovellers can be positioned behind the two lead shovellers, with their shovel shafts fully extended.

 The two lead shovellers should initially each start to dig a channel to the outside of the excavation corridor, in the sidewall of the excavation corridor, at the level of the buried subject.
 The two shovellers in behind the lead shovellers help excavate the rear part of the two outside channels.
 Having two channels in the snow will give the lead shovellers a channel to move snow that has been excavated from around the subject.
 Once the side channels are dug out, (which should only take about 15-20 seconds), the two lead shovellers remove the snow from around the buried subject, sweeping the snow out the side channels they just created.